Rashtrapati Niwas, Mashobra: Architecture

 The main building of Rashtrapati Niwas, featuring earthquake-resistant dhajji wall construction, is open for public viewing.
 It also allows visitors to explore areas like the presidential wing and the official dining hall.

 The residence features a top floor reserved for the President and her family, comprising six private rooms each with a balcony.
 The lower level accommodates the extensive entourage accompanying the President, including the ADC room, a drawing room, and a study with a view of the hills.
 This floor is adorned with British-era furnishings and includes a large dining room capable of hosting 22 guests, maintaining its original wooden fireplaces and antique switches.

 A special gallery displays a large photo of the current President, Shrimati Draupadi Murmu, alongside portraits of the 14 former presidents who have visited the residence.
 Additionally, the gallery features a black-and-white sketch of the Niwas by a local artist and paintings depicting traditional Himachali attire.
-Recent photos of President Murmu and significant past visits, including Mahatma Gandhi’s first visit to Shimla on May 12, 1921, are also exhibited.
+Recent photos of President Murmu and significant past visits, including Mahatma Gandhi's first visit to Shimla on 12 May 1921, are also exhibited.

+Attractions

 Rashtrapati Niwas Lawn

 The expansive lawns include arranged flower beds of tulips & roses along with views of the surrounding mountains.